Lee Yoo-jin (filmmaker): Early career in advertising

-Lee began her professional career as a copywriter at Conrad, an advertising agency operating as a subsidiary of the former Haitai Group.
-Her tenure spanned seven years, during which she achieved significant professional achievements.
-Her most notable contribution was the Daewoo Electronics 'Tank Series' commercial campaign.
-This work was instrumental in improving the brand's image, which had previously struggled in comparison to market leaders like Samsung and LG.
-The campaign successfully utilized the image of Chairman Bae Soon-hoonand centered on the theme of durability, resulting in an enhancement of Daewoo's brand perception.
-Despite her professional recognition, Lee felt her interests drifting elsewhere, prompting her to leave Conrad in 1997.
-Her departure was met with resistance; the company initially refused to accept her resignation, even continuing to deposit her salary for over a year and telling her they would leave her position open.
-Her former colleagues described her move from the successful agency to the film industry as choosing a "bed of thorns" over a "bed of flowers."
+Lee began her professional career as a copywriter at Conrad, an advertising agency and subsidiary of the Haitai Group.
+During her seven-year tenure, she achieved significant professional recognition, most notably for the Daewoo Electronics "Tank Series" campaign.
+This campaign was instrumental in improving the brand's market image against competitors like Samsung and LG by emphasizing durability and featuring Chairman Bae Soon-hoon.
+Despite her success in advertising, Lee decided to transition into the film industry and resigned from Conrad in 1997.
+Her departure was initially met with resistance; the agency refused to formally accept her resignation for over a year, continuing to deposit her salary and keeping her position open in hopes of her return.
+Her colleagues at the time characterized the move as a significant risk, describing her departure from a successful agency for the uncertain film industry as choosing a "bed of thorns" over a "bed of flowers."